matthewkeaton5/MiniProject1/README.md

 # Merge
 combines multiple groups of commits into one history, the primary use of this is to combine 2 or more branches into the master branch
 # Checkout
+allows for target entities to be switched i.e files, commits, and branches
 # Push
 # Pull
 # Remote Add/Remove/Show